Industry Average APR for storefront “payday” loans according to the nationwide CFPB study, “Payday Loans & Deposit Advance Products”

-- The LendUp Ladder: Designed to put customers on a path to apply for more money at rates that can be under 30%.
+- The LendUp Ladder: Designed to put financially responsible customers on a path to apply for larger amounts of money, often at lower interest rates.
 Ladder availability varies by state.

 - Licensed direct lender: We are proud to comply with all state and federal regulations, because that's how we can offer customers the best protections.

 After considering her options, Pamela chose to borrow from LendUp.

 Data from an actual LendUp customer (M.T. from Orange County, CA) as of 11/2015.
 APR depends on the number of points accumulated.
 Ladder availability varies by state.
 Explore the Ladder in California →

 LendUp was obviously the right choice.
 Pamela's loans got bigger, cheaper, and more flexible over time, reducing her need for frequent borrowing.
 She was recently able to replace her washer and dryer with a LendUp Prime loan of $1000 at under 30% APR.
 Her repayment behavior for installment loans was reported to major credit bureaus.
 She's on the path to prime credit.
 None of this would be possible if she borrowed from traditional payday lenders.

 How can LendUp afford to offer all these benefits?